-Songwriters Hall of Fame inductee Steve Dorff’s career as a songwriter spans five decades and includes more than 40 BMI awards, 20 Top 10 hits, 12 No. 1 hits, and an American Music Award.
-The Grammy and Emmy-nominated songwriter and composer has had songs recorded by more than 400 artists from all genres of music, as well as 28 movie scores and countless theme songs and placements on TV series.
-He has had No. 1 records across four decades.
+Inducted into the prestigious Songwriter’s Hall of Fame in New York, Steve Dorff’s career as a songwriter spans five decades and includes more than forty BMI awards, twenty Top 10 hits, twelve No. 1 hits, and an American Music Award.
+The Grammy and Emmy-nominated songwriter and composer has had songs recorded by more than four hundred artists from all genres of music, as well as twenty-eight movie scores and countless theme songs and placements on TV series.
+He has had #1 Records across 4 decades.

-Dorff published the 2017 memoir, I Wrote That One Too… A Life in Songwriting from Willie to Whitney, and he enjoys performing his best-loved songs at venues across the country.
+Steve published his critically acclaimed 2017 memoir, I Wrote That One Too… A Life in Songwriting from Willie to Whitney, and enjoys performing his best-loved songs at venues across the country.

 2022 finds him continuing his streak of landing major cuts with not only established artists but also some the most talked about newcomers as well as scoring for major film and television projects.

 Leadership Artists, LLC